 Canadian Expeditionary Force (CEF)

-If you order a copy of a file, the following information pages will help you interpret the documents:
+When ordering a copy of a file, the following information pages will help you interpret the documents:

 Other references to aboriginal soldiers can be identified using Archives Search and entering keywords such as the surname of a person and "soldier" and RG10.